dylan-sharp/coffee_run/README.md

 Work in progress features:

-- Integrating a ML model for parsing receipts into structured data to improve UX during order entry.
+- Integrating an ML model for parsing receipts into structured data to improve UX during order entry.
 See ([python/receipt_model.ipynb](/python/receipt_model.ipynb))

 ## Assumptions